 - Culture is more often a source of conflict than of harmony

-- Cultural differences can be a nuisance
+- Cultural differences can be dismissed as a nuisance

-- Since communication differs among cultures it often becomes an issue among people
+- Since communication differs among cultures, it often becomes an issue among people

 - Lack of understanding of other cultures can be source of intolerance and misunderstanding

-- Diversity brings flexibility, ideas and different ways of doing things
+- Diversity brings flexibility, ideas, and different ways of doing things

 - Be interested in getting to know your colleagues

-- Share things about your culture, without imposing
+- Share things about your culture without imposing

 - Improve your communication towards other people

-As Employer spend some energy in:
+As an employer, spend some energy and:

-- Ask staff to share their customs and beliefs
+- Ask staff to share their customs and beliefs if they are comfortable

-The important step is to start an open discussion on diversity, norms and values.
+The important step is to start an open discussion on diversity, norms, and values.
 Just by sharing, people will become aware how things affect other people.